tavakol5272/Minimum-Convex-Polygon/README.md

 `Choose a margin size`: Edge area of map around bounding box of the locations for better visibility.
 Unit: degrees.
 Default is 0.001.
 Note that this parameter cannot be interactively changed in the UI, but only set in the Settings in the WFI.

+`Resolution of background map`: Zoom of background map (possible values from 3 (continent) to 18 (building)).
+Depending on the data, high resolutions might not be possible.
+Default is 5.

 ### Null or error handling:
 **Parameter `Percentage of points the MCP should overlap`:** A default of 95 percent is provided and is retained if the input values is changed to NULL.
 If numbers above `100` are provided then the mcp function uses 100 percent of all locations.
 Negative values are not tolerated and will lead to an error.

+**Parameter `Resolution of background map`:** A high value for a large area translates into many tiles that need to be downloaded and it will take a very long time to compile the background map, or even crash before doing so.

 **Data:** The data are not manipulated in this App, but interactively explored.
 So that a possible Workflow can be continued after this App, the input data set is returned.